xxulab/xxulab.github.io/index.md

 _J Am Chem Soc_, 134: 12499-12507 (2012).
 ```

-Please visit here for the full list of publications.
+Please visit [here](http://xuxjlab.github.com/publications.html) for the full list of publications.

 ### Support or Contact

-If you have questions or comments, please contact us.
+If you have questions or comments, please contact us at xuxiaojun@jsut.edu.cn.

 Copyright: (C) 2020-2020 by xuxj Research Group.
 Last modified: 12-11-2020